About Me

 Clinical insight extraction from medical records using topic modeling. - Human-AI Programming Lab (2023–2025):

-Code search, QA, and time complexity prediction for collaborative coding systems. - LLM for Math Categorization (2025):
+Code search, QA, and time complexity prediction for collaborative coding systems. - Research on Effective Watermarking Techniques for AI-generated Codes (2025--):

 Skills